Are you delivering a public speaking or presentation skills training? Find some inspiration for your slides here.

 #3: Analyze the Speaker Types

 When teaching about properly preparing a talk, you need to consider also different speaker types classification.
-I put here four kinds of presenters: a typical talkative salesman style, an analyst type who likes to go into details (sometimes too much), a monotonous teacher style (that would need a points of wake up) and a involving storyteller.
-However you can think of other examples based on your experience.
+I put here four kinds of presenters: a typical talkative salesman style, an analyst type who likes to go into details (sometimes too much), a monotonous teacher style (that would need a point of wake up) and an involving storyteller.
+However, you can think of other examples based on your experience.

-Depending on the particular speaker type, you can use it’s strong sides to build the presentation differently and also support it with proper visuals.
+Depending on the particular speaker type, you can use its strong sides to build the presentation differently and also support it with proper visuals.
 For instance, for a talkative salesman, the agenda slides can provide a structure to follow.
-On other hand, too much detailed analyst on lengthy teacher talk can benefit from having a strong visual section slides that will wake up your audience.
+On the other hand, a too much detailed analyst on lengthy teacher talk can benefit from having a strong visual section slides that will wake up your audience.